hiddenhidden/MX_Mouse_Modifier/README.md

 # MX Master Config

-Lightweight Swift tools for Logitech MX Master mice on macOS. `hid-logger` prints raw HID usages so you can learn which buttons fire which codes, and `mxmasterd` maps those usages to Mission Control, App Exposé, or arbitrary key combinations without running Logitech's official software.
+Lightweight Swift tools for Logitech MX Master mice on macOS. `hid-logger` prints raw HID usages so you can learn which buttons fire which codes, and `mxmasterd` maps those usages to Mission Control, App Exposé, or arbitrary key combinations without running Logitech's official software, which needs constant web access and excessive permissions.
+This little project solves the issue of being stuck with LogiOptions and their various other agents.
+Once this is set up it works well and maintains persistence fine.

 ## Requirements

 - macOS 13 (Ventura) or newer (tested on macOS 16.1 "Tahoe").
 - Xcode command-line tools / Swift 5.9+
 - Accessibility **and** Input Monitoring permission for the built daemon binary. **This is very Important**
+- Tested with a Logitech MX Master 4

 ## Build